 Yes, it is possible to cancel booked train tickets and receive a refund.

-There is a standard administration charge for of £10 for each ticket that you wish to cancel.
+There is a standard administration charge for of £10 (or USD / EUR equivilent) for each ticket that you wish to cancel.

 Refunds are calculated by the ticket issuer on a sliding scale that differs for domestic train tickets and international train tickets based on how much time there is before your date, and time, of departure; the earlier the cancellation is made, the higher the refund generally is.
 If you are taking an international journey the cancellation policies of each country en route may differ but, as a rule, work on the same sliding scale principal.